neoforged/Documentation/docs/worldgen/biomemodifier.md

   - [Datagenning Biome Modifiers](#Datagenning-Biome-Modifiers)

-## Applying Biome Modifiers:
+## Applying Biome Modifiers

 To have NeoForge load a Biome Modifier JSON file into the game, the file will need to be under `data/<modid>/neoforge/biome_modifier/<path>.json` folder in the mod's resources or in a Datapack.
 Then once NeoForge loads the Biome Modifier, it'll read its instructions and apply the described modifications to all target biomes when the world is loaded up.
 Pre-existing Biome Modifiers from mods can be overridden by Datapacks having a new JSON file at the exact same location and name.

 The JSON file can be created by hand following the examples in the '[Built-in NeoForge Biome Modifiers](#Builtin-Neoforge-Biome-Modifiers)' section or be datagenned as shown in the '[Datagenning Biome Modifiers](#Datagenning-Biome-Modifiers)' section.

-## Builtin Neoforge Biome Modifiers:
+## Built-in Biome Modifiers

-These Biome Modifiers are registered by NeoForge for anyone to use.
-The JSON example and the Datagen code are provided as well as a brief explanation on what the modifier does.
+These biome modifiers are registered by NeoForge for anyone to use.

 ### None

-This Biome Modifier has no operation and will do no modification.
-Pack makers and players can use this in a Datapack to disable mods' Biome Modifiers by overriding their Biome Modifier jsons with the below.
+This biome modifier has no operation and will do no modification.
+Pack makers and players can use this in a datapack to disable mods' biome modifiers by overriding their biome modifier JSONs with the JSON below.

 <Tabs>
   <TabItem value="json" label="JSON" default>